 Chef Barbara Batiste

 Lavender milk tea fluff

 Chef Tin Vuong

-Disclosure: I attended the event with a media pass.
+Disclosure: I attended the Los Angeles Food Festival with a media pass.
 However, all the opinions expressed here, as always, are my own.